Nate Erskine-Smith: Political views

-Eskine-Smith has been mostly characterized as a maverick, though others have described him as a progressive or a left-leaning liberal, who has been noted for breaking away from certain issues within his own party.'
-Eskine-Smith, though, has touted his ability to get things done across all parties, describes being committed to the grassroots and modelled his politics after former Liberal Prime Ministers Pierre Elliot Trudeau and Lester Pearson.
+Erskine-Smith has mostly been characterized as a maverick, though others have described him as a progressive or a left-leaning liberal, and he has been noted for breaking with his own party on certain issues.'
+Erskine-Smith, however, has touted his ability to get things done across all parties, describes himself as committed to the grassroots, and modelled his politics after former Liberal prime ministers Pierre Elliott Trudeau and Lester Pearson.